emamagic/Android-Multi-Module/README.md

 if you have any idea to improve the project, I would be happy to hear that (keep me posted)

 **TODO**
-complete modules functionality and write testing
+complete modules functionality and writing test

 **Dependencies**
 1. MVI